petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-auth0-using-openid-connect.md

 # Configuring Liferay Authentication With Auth0 Using OpenId Connect

 This tutorial guides you through integrating Auth0, your Identity Provider (IdP), with your Liferay environment using OpenID Connect.
-We endorse using an external authentication service, a best practice that simplifies user authentication while maintaining security.
-By integrating Auth0 with OpenID Connect, a trusted authentication protocol, employees can leverage Auth0's single sign-on feature to access applications seamlessly.

 ## Prerequisites

 - [Auth0](https://auth0.com) account
 - Liferay DXP environment
 - A user who has administrative access to Auth0's dashboard